Simplicity of crossed products by FC-hypercentral groups: Preliminaries

 We also briefly mentioned in the introduction of this paper that a large part of the difficulty in characterizing simplicity of $A \rtimes_\lambda G$ is the difficulty in passing from results on $I_G(A)$ to results on $I(A)$.
 The following proposition, which we prove here for convenience, was observed by Hamana in \cite[Remark~3.8]{hamana85-injective_envelopes_equivariant}.

 \begin{proposition} Let $G$ be a discrete amenable group and let $M$ be an injective von Neumann algebra.
 Then $M$ is automatically $G$-injective. \end{proposition}

-\begin{proof} Consider an inclusion $(S,G)\subseteq (T,G)$ of $G$-operator systems, and assume $\phi\colon S \to M$ is a $G$-equivariant unital completely positive map.
-We know that there is at least one extension $\psi\colon T \to M$ which is not necessarily equivariant, by injectivity.
-Hence, the following set is nonempty:

-Observe that this set admits a compact Hausdorff topology under the point-weak* topology, due to the fact that $M$ is a von Neumann algebra.
-It also canonically has a convex structure.
-Finally, it admits a $G$-action given by $\psi \mapsto g \psi g^{-1}$, and this is an action by affine homeomorphisms.
-By Day's fixed fixed point theorem, this action admits a fixed point, and in this setting, a fixed point is a $G$-equivariant unital and completely positive map $\psi\colon T \to M$ extending $\phi\colon S \to M$. \end{proof}

-This proof is highly contingent on $M$ being a von Neumann algebra, thus having the unit ball be compact under a nice topology.
+This is highly contingent on $M$ being a von Neumann algebra, thus having the unit ball be compact under a nice topology (and, for example, being able to apply fixed point theorems for amenable groups acting on compact convex sets).
 In general, $I(A)$ is only monotone complete, and thus the closest analogue is a notion of order convergence.
 See, for example, the discussion near the start of \cite[Section~1]{hamana82_mc_tensor_products_I}.
 It is unlikely that the unit ball of $I(A)$ is compact under any order topology, and thus this crucial piece of the puzzle is missing in the above proof.
 In other words, one expects $I_G(A) \neq I(A)$.
 With that being said, this does not rule out the existence of some other deep reason for the equality $I_G(A) = I(A)$ to still hold, and such a result would indeed trivialize half of our work.
-Evidence for it being true is that they are completely indistinguishable when $G$ is amenable and acts minimally on a commutative C*-algebra $C(X)$.
-In this setting, \cite[Theorem~3.4]{kawabe_crossed_products} says that the crossed product $C(X) \rtimes_\lambda G$ will be simple if and only if the action on the spectrum of $I_G(C(X))$ is free.
-On the other hand, by \cite[Theorem~2]{archbold_spielberg_amenable_crossed_products}, simplicity will be equivalent to topological freeness of the action on $X$, which in turn is known to be equivalent to freeness of the action on the spectrum of $I(C(X))$.